dus4nstojanovic/create-files-from-template-cli/README.md

 export { default } from "./FileName";
 ```

-Doing so, The CFFT CLI is ready for use.
+Doing so, the CFFT CLI is ready for use.
 Let's test it.

 6. Create a src folder manually: